visika/tesi-magistrale/thesis.typ

     image("simulazioni/02_water/02_dimer/01_optimize/Grafici/MACE-ICE13-1.png"),
   ),
   caption: [
-    Structure optimization of the water dimer and vibration analysis.
+    Values of the vibration frequencies of the water dimer after structure optimization, plotted against the displacement used for the vibrations analysis.
-    Negative values represent imaginary frequencies.
+    Negative values on the y-axis represent imaginary frequencies.
   ],
 )